timothyshull/programming_notes/python/fluent_python.md

 ## Identity, Equality, and Aliases
 - every object has an identity, a type and a value
-- an object’s identity never changes once it has been created
+- an object's identity never changes once it has been created
 - `is` operator compares the identity of two objects
 - `id()` function returns an integer representing its identity
-    - the meaning of an object’s ID is implementation-dependent
+    - the meaning of an object's ID is implementation-dependent
     - id() returns the memory address of the object in CPython
     - may be something else in another Python interpreter
 - ID is guaranteed to be a unique numeric label that will never change during the life of